blob42/awesome-explorables/readme.md

 ## Contributing

 You are welcome to create a PR to contribute.

-Please take a a look at [contribution guidelines](https://github.com/sp4ke/awesome-explorables/blob/master/CONTRIBUTING.md).
+Please take a a look at the [contribution guidelines](https://github.com/sp4ke/awesome-explorables/blob/master/contributing.md) and [code of conduct](https://github.com/sp4ke/awesome-explorables/blob/master/code-of-conduct.md).

 #### *If you see a link or a project that is broken or no longer working, please submit a pull request to improve this file.
 Thank you !*